supermarsx/automidi/readme.md

 ### MIDI logging

 By default the server keeps MIDI logging quiet.
-Set the `LOG_MIDI` environment variable to `true` to print incoming and outgoing MIDI messages along with device events to the console.
+Run `npm run dev:log-midi` to start both servers with detailed logging.
+This script uses `cross-env` to set the `LOG_MIDI` environment variable so incoming and outgoing MIDI messages and device events are printed to the console.

 ---